lauragilastro/sap-abap-btp-cloud-project-2/README.md

   RETURN.` (Also for error_cl)
 It also required adding `if_abap_behv_message` in exception class zcx_class_messages_lgo.

 Thanks to this try, now I change to CO/CL and the system shows a default error message, not a DUMP.
+(I'm still investigating why)

 Update and delete works correctly.